SkroxiousDM/2d12GameSystem/docs/01-resolution-engine.md

 - Failure and an NPC becomes hostile, uncooperative, or dangerous.
 - Failure and enemies are alerted or reinforced.
 - Failure and a trap or hazard triggers.
-- Vital equipment is damaged or destroyed.
+- Failure and vital equipment is damaged or destroyed.
 - Failure and the character gains false or misleading information.
 - Failure and the situation escalates and requires negotiation or a more complex challenge.
 - Failure and instead of another consequence, the GM may gain 1 Doom at the start of the next combat.